 This fire escape shelf is a rather adorable way to add a bit of city charm to any kitchen-and-living-room combo, even if you still haven't figured out how to open the safety bars on your bedroom window to use your building's own fire escape.
 Bonus points if you arrange some empty flowerpots and a grungy doormat on the top landing.

 Not every trip to the store requires unfolding the two-wheel luggage cart, so carry a Baggu reusable bag in your pocket for easier bagel transport.
 Made of ripstop nylon that can easily be compressed, these bags hold much more than a typical plastic bag and are tough enough to last year after year.
-Available in 26 colors, including pink frosted doughnut.
+Available in 26 colors, including silver metallic and cotton-candy pink.

-Daily life in the streets of New York means being prepared for whatever life may throw at you, and the Wallet Ninja will be there for you.
-A stainless steel multitool that can fit in a wallet or pocket, the design incorporates 18 tools, from wrenches and screwdrivers to a bottle opener, but is also just handy to have as a scraper or letter opener.
+Daily life in the streets of New York means being prepared for whatever life may throw at you, and this 18-in-one pocket tool will be there for you, ready to be a letter opener, screwdriver, or bottle opener, depending on what you're up to that day.
+A steel multitool that can fit in a wallet or pocket, the design technically crams 18 tools on there, but is also just handy to have if you need to pry open a box or scrape at something and don't want to gunk up your fingernails.
 Cannot be used as a ninja throwing star.